 What compliance certifications do you hold?
 SOC 2 Type 2 certification means the vendor has passed an independent audit of its security controls, data handling, and availability practices.
 Pin holds SOC 2 Type 2 certification with its full compliance documentation available at trust.pin.com.

-What's the database coverage?
-A screening tool is only as good as the data it accesses.
-Pin's database of 850M+ candidate profiles provides 100% coverage across North America and Europe, which means the screening pool isn't limited to active job seekers on a single platform.
+What’s the database coverage?
+Coverage is only as good as the underlying data.
+Pin’s database of 850M+ candidate profiles provides 100% coverage across North America and Europe, which means the screening pool isn’t limited to active job seekers on a single platform.

 Red Flags to Watch For